UHDanke/gd_docs/triggers/spawn.md

 # WORK IN PROGRESS
+# Spawn Delays

+The activation of Spawn triggers can be delayed by a value defined in seconds, up to 0.1 miliseconds in accuracy.

+This value can be either positive or negative, and can also be randomized using the -/+ option, which randomizes the delay within the given offset.

+## Timings

+Delay is only applied if it is strictly bigger than 0, otherwise the Spawn trigger is instant.

+Spawn delays are processed at the beginning of the tick, in the order they were spawned in.

+If a Spawn delay (with positive value, not instant) is spawned by another Spawn delay, it will only be checked starting next tick.

+## Stop, Pause & Resume

+Stopping a Spawn trigger with delay from inside another Spawn trigger with delay causes the last scheduled Spawn delay to be checked twice in the same tick.
+If this delay activates, the first activation uses the Spawn's remaps, while the second uses no remaps.

+Paused Spawn delays are ignored and will not tick down until resuming.

+Delays can be resumed (or paused) and activate (or not activate) in the same tick as long as they haven't been checked yet.

+## Delay Inheritance

+If a Spawn trigger with delay is spawned by another Spawn trigger with delay, the new spawn will inherit any leftover negative delay from the previous one.
+This keeps chained delays and spawn loops accurate overtime.

+Negative delays are also inherited and reduce the timer of the spawned delays by the given amount.
+Leftovers from randomized delays (-/+ option) are not inherited.

+Leftover delays are not inherited by any other trigger except Spawn, so this leftover can also be cleared if a trigger like Random or Item Compare spawns the next delay.

+## Spawn Limit

+Spawn delays are placed between two spawn limit resets, one before Spawn delays and another right after.

+Triggers spawned in this interval will be able to spawn the same group once again in the same tick if it is spawned outside of the Spawn delay interval.

 # Spawn Order

 The activation order of triggers is the order they were spawned in, also known as the spawn order.